druid-io/druid-io.github.io/druid-powered.md

 layout: simple_page
 ---

-There are 10+ companies of various sizes in production with Druid.
+There are numerous companies of various sizes in production with Druid.
 This list is incomplete and we hope to add everyone's use cases in the near future.

 ## Archive-It.org